andreaguerr/andreaguerr.github.io/index.md

 ## Research

-My work lies at the interface of scattering amplitudes, optimization, phenomenology, and non-perturbative methods for strongly interacting systems.
+My work is the expression of my mixed interest in particle physics phenomenology, mathematics, and numerical methods for strongly interacting systems.
+Here is a short list of topics I have covered in my latest works.

 - S-matrix Bootstrap and non-perturbative constraints on QFT observables
 - Applications to QCD, hadron spectroscopy, and collider physics